The Ultimate Guide to Accounts Receivable

 What Does The Accounts Receivable Process Look Like?

 Accounts receivable is not a single, one-touch process.
-It’s a multi-step workflow that occurs over time and can differ from account to account.
-That said, most AR cycles involve five common steps:
+It's a multi-step workflow and one that a well-implemented accounts receivable management system can significantly streamline.
+Most AR cycles involve five common steps:

 1. Onboard your customer: In this first stage, you'll gather and record pertinent customer information.
 This may include your customer’s billing address and some measure of their creditworthiness.
 In addition to that, you'll draft a payment plan and share it with your customer.
 Communicate the payment plan's terms so there won't be any surprises for the customer in the future.